TheGoodlike13/liberty_or_death/README.md

 [#gradle_plugin_deeper](#gradle_plugin_deeper) suggests the property is not needed when using 'war' plugin.
 Turns out to be true and all is well in the project again!

+The next step seems to be running 'gradlew installApps'.
+Except that doesn't work.
+The task 'installApps' could not be found.
+Google results for 'Task "installApps" not found in root project' also could not be found.
+Also, 'installApps' could not be found anywhere in [#gradle_plugin](#gradle_plugin) project.
+Uh oh.
+Well, let's experiment.
+How about 'gradlew install'?
+Ambiguous.
+Candidates are: 'installFeature', 'installLiberty'.
+Wait a minute, one of those is awfully familiar... let's try that.
+Well, it runs.
+Does it do the thing?
+Nobody knows.

+I'm really tired of your shit, [#ibm_gradle](#ibm_gradle).
+What do you mean, import your project to eclipse?
+I'm not using eclipse.
+Cmon.
+Looks like all the rest of the info which I could try to use to verify if the previous step worked is entirely dependent on an IDE I don't use.
+Or the nebulous phrase 'manually create a runtime and server'.
+OK then.
+I'll go and do that.
+Somehow.
+Bye.

+Let's go back to [#how_to_deploy](#how_to_deploy).
+Since we're using 'war' plugin, we can run 'gradlew war' which will produce a '.war' file in the build directory.
+I'd say that qualifies for step 2.

+Step 3 - add the application to your server!
+Aha.
+So it's the same type of useless information as the previous one.
+Good to know.

+Regardless, I'm starting to get the impression we're gonna something else installed or prepared *outside* of the project, like a virtual environment or something.
+You know, like that thing python people do.
+No idea how they put up with that shit.